Research Misconduct

 General Policy on Research Misconduct

-A. Responsibilities of All Members of the University Community.
-All members of the University community have a responsibility to must (1) guard against research misconduct by themselves, their colleagues and collaborators, and the people they teach or supervise mentor or supervise, (2) report promptly potential research misconduct to the Research Integrity Officer (RIO), and (3) to cooperate in good faith with, and provide relevant evidence related to, research misconduct proceedings.
+- Responsibilities of the University Community.
+All members of the university community must (1) guard against research misconduct by themselves, their colleagues and collaborators, and the people they mentor or supervise, (2) report promptly potential research misconduct to the Research Integrity Officer (RIO), and (3) to cooperate in good faith with, and provide relevant evidence related to, research misconduct proceedings.

-- As requested, Upon request, at the conclusion of the research misconduct proceedings the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but respondents against whom no finding of research misconduct is made.
+- Upon request, at the conclusion of the research misconduct proceedings the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of respondents against whom no finding of research misconduct is made.

 - A respondent may be accompanied by an attorney or a personal adviser (who is not otherwise involved in the case) when interviewed in the course of research misconduct proceedings.
 Attorney and personal representatives may confer with the individual(s) they have been asked to represent but may not directly participate in interviews.

-- Limit disclosure Disclosure of the identity of respondents, complainants, and witnesses will be limited, to the extent possible, to those who need to know in order to carry out consistent with a thorough, competent, objective, and fair research misconduct proceeding; and while the research misconduct proceeding is ongoing.
+- Disclosure of the identity of respondents, complainants, and witnesses will be limited, to the extent possible, to those who need to know consistent with a thorough, competent, objective, and fair research misconduct proceeding while the research misconduct proceeding is ongoing.

-- Except as otherwise prescribed by law, limit the disclosure of confidentiality must be maintained for any records or evidence from which research subjects might be identified.
-Disclosure is limited to those who need to know in order to carry out a research misconduct proceeding.
+- Except as otherwise prescribed by law, confidentiality must be maintained for any records or evidence from which research subjects might be identified.
+Disclosure is limited to those who need to know to carry out a research misconduct proceeding.

-3. The DO may communicate Disclosure of information about research misconduct allegations and proceedings with other persons including the identity of respondents, complainants, and witnesses may be made as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
+- Disclosure of information about research misconduct allegations and proceedings, including the identity of respondents, complainants, and witnesses may be made as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the university.

 - A finding of research misconduct requires that: